Harris's List: Pimps and Prostitutes of Old London Town

 Anne Redshawe: She will always provide a discreet service for those ‘women of the highest keeping.’

-Harris’s List would often boast of Covent Garden’s high profile clients amongst them the leading Whig politician Charles James Fox, the author Horace Walpole, and nobility such as Augustus I of Hanover; and it would wax lyrical about such encounters as for example with this 1764 entry for the supposed visit to Miss Wilmot of King George III’s brother Edward, Duke of York:
+Harris’s List would often boast of Covent Garden’s high-profile clients, among them the leading Whig politician Charles James Fox, the author Horace Walpole, and nobility such as Augustus I of Hanover; and it would wax lyrical about such encounters as for example with this 1764 entry for the supposed visit to Miss Wilmot of King George III’s brother Edward, Duke of York:

-They did of course frequent the salons and parlours of women who considered themselves courtesans in the French model who sold more than sex satisfying the lustful nature of both mind and body.
+They also frequented the salons and parlours of women who considered themselves courtesans in the French style, who sold more than sex satisfying the lustful nature of both mind and body.

 Fetishes were also catered for: